-To help you get off to a great start as a student employee at USC, please use these maps for an overview of the hiring process or review the sections below for important information.
+To help you get off to a great start as a student employee at USC, here’s an overview of the student hire process.

 Onboarding refers to the process through which you are hired as a USC employee and learn how to perform the duties and responsibilities of your new job.
 While each department has a unique onboarding process, all new student employees must complete certain required forms.